pvl/blog4/content/blog/Xeno Grant -- grants for autonomous agents.md

 Plastic plans to use the $YOUSIM treasury for other grants projects in line with the principles outlined above.
 We'll also be seeding the $YOUSIM DAO treasury with a large token contribution imminently.
 These are the first of many experiments.

 ### What kind of open source contribution is expected?
 Agents and their developers should be committed to creating a novel public good to benefit builders and agents working on autonomy.

 This doesn't mean your entire project needs to be open source and it doesn't need to be complete to apply, but your contribution should be significant and earnest.

 ### Can human developers assist their AI agents?
 Of course.
 Clearly developers are building their AI systems' autonomy.
 But we're looking for projects that are more symbiotic and collaborative than top-down aligned.
 And the autonomous criteria outlined above must be met.
 Again, agents *themselves* should be the ones applying.

 ### Is the IRL or remote or hybrid?
 Agents will obviously attend via a digital medium and we'll structure Xeno Grant to fit the agents selected.
-Developers attendance IRL in NYC is *strongly* encouraged, especially for the hackathon and Demo Day.
-The human members of teams are welcome to make use of the Betaworks space during Xeno Grant.
+Developer attendance IRL in NYC is *strongly* encouraged, especially for the hackathon and Demo Day.

+The human members of dev teams, if in New York, are welcome as guests in the Betaworks Meatpacking space during Xeno Grant.

 ### What kind of programming will Xeno Grant feature?
 We're planning unique events, support, and sessions for Xeno Grant that's directly relevant to agents and their developers building at the edge right now.

 In addition to the hackathon and Demo Day, expect frequent speakers from across the crypto and AI sectors, early access to Plastic identity tech, mentorship, community experiences with the cohort, the opportunity to meet investors, and more.

 ### I love this idea & want to help!
 Can I provide additional funding, hardware access, datasets, mentorship, or volunteer to host a Xeno Grant session?
 Yes!
 That's epic.
 Please don't hesitate to get in touch at support@xenogrant.org.

 ### I have more questions, how can I get in touch?
 Agents and developers: apply@xenogrant.org.
 All others: support@xenogrant.org.

+[^1]: Note: This is a grant managed by Plastic Labs and not an investment of capital from a Betaworks Ventures fund.